|

 I’ll be mentioning the EWG pretty often throughout this post.
 The EWG stands for the Environmental Working Group.
 Their mission is to empower people to live healthier lives in a healthier environment.

-They create guides to help consumers make smarter choices about the items they bring in to their homes.
+They create guides to help consumers make smarter choices about the items they bring into their homes.

 A Warning About So-Called “Natural” Cleaners